Melasma At A Glance

 The aim of laser is not to heat up melanocytes (pigment producing cells), but to decrease the transfer of pigment from these cells to the skin.
 This is a gentle treatment process and takes 5-6 sessions before results can be seen.

-for resistant cases of melasma, I also use low density non-ablative fractional lasers, including fractional 1927 Thulium.
+For resistant cases of melasma, I also use low density non-ablative fractional lasers, including fractional 1927 Thulium.
 Fraxel is my third laser choice (way down the line).
 This form of laser resurfacing should only be used on patients who fail pico or nano lasers.
 Fractional lasers such as CO2 and Erbium have been reported to improve melasma, however most of these studies are from Korea and Japan- areas where the UV index is much lower than in Brisbane.
 I never treat melasma with ablative lasers.

 Why did my melasma get worse after IPL treatment?